 The Trust continues to explore the viability of other potential development of multi-family apartment buildings on excess land the Trust currently owns in Alberta and Saskatchewan.
 The increased demand for multi-family investment properties, which have resulted in continued capitalization rate compression, continues to present a unique opportunity for the Trust to explore the viability of multi-family rental property development to improve the Trust's portfolio and enhance value for Unitholders.

 For further detail, please refer to page 16 and 32 of the MD&A.

 Investing in our Properties

-Continued internalization of more maintenance and value-added projects has further enhanced curb appeal and the quality of our property portfolio.
-The Trust believes the quality of Boardwalk's Communities continues to drive long-term revenue growth and stability.
-In 2012, the Trust invested approximately $89.3 million back into its properties in the form of project enhancements and equipment purchases, including upgrades to existing suites, common areas, mechanical systems, and building exteriors, compared to $73.7 million for the same period in 2011.
+The Trust believes that the quality of Boardwalk's Communities continues to drive long-term revenue growth and stability.
+The Trust continues to invest in its properties and expects to invest approximately $97.5 million during the 2012 fiscal year to further enhance the curb appeal and quality of the Trust's assets.
+For the first six months of 2012, Boardwalk invested approximately $34.8 million in the form of project enhancements and equipment purchases, including upgrades to existing suites, common areas, mechanical systems, and building exteriors, compared to $31.2 million for the same period in 2011.